Asbestosis

 If you know you’ve had asbestos exposure, you should have regular exams and chest X-rays.
 These tests don’t prevent asbestosis but can help catch it early.

-If you’ve been exposed to asbestos and you smoke, quitting smoking is your best way to reduce your risk of getting cancer.
+If you smoke and have exposure to asbestos, quitting smoking is your best way to reduce your risk of getting cancer.

 Outlook / Prognosis